multappliednetworks/api-examples/swap-active-bond/README.md

 When TCP proxy is enabled, all TCP sessions using the ports defined in the TCP proxy ports field will be interrupted when the active bonder changes.
 Applications will need to restart their sessions after the active bonder is changed.

 ##### Requirements
 Two bonders with Bonded Internet >= 2016.1.
-Also note that while this is expected to work on Debian 7 ("Wheezy") bonders, the following documentation is intended for Debian 8 ("Jessie") bonders.
+The following documentation is intended for Debian 8 ("Jessie") bonders, but with some modification could likely run on older Debian 7 ("Wheezy") bonders.

 ##### User and group setup (optional)
 This part is optional but strongly recommended.
 Create a new permissions group with permission to view and change routing objects.
 Then make a new user account whose only group is the dedicated group you just created.
 This user will only have permission to view and change routing objects.
 Additionally, you can create this group within a child space, not the root space, to restrict the user to only making changes to routing objects on bonds within the child space or children of that space.